Skip to main content

 Campus Map: WERT

 Construction was completed in the summer of 2023 on a new 954 ft2 experimental facility for human movement analysis in the nearby MAE-B building.
-Equipment includes a wall-mounted 20-camera Vicon optical motion capture (marker-based) system as well as 3 AMTI force platforms and a Bertec split-belt force-instrumented treadmill embedded in the laboratory floor.
-Further, we are working with multiple technologies to capture biomechanics and physical activity from study participants outside the laboratory and during daily life.
-Wearable inertial measurement units and electromyography sensors are also available for data collection within or outside the laboratory.
-These spaces are co-led by Dr. Kerry Costello, Dr. Jessica Allen, and Dr. Scott Banks.
+Equipment includes a wall-mounted 20-camera Vicon optical motion capture (marker-based) system, 3 AMTI force platforms, and a Bertec split-belt force-instrumented treadmill embedded in the laboratory floor.
+We also utilize multiple technologies to capture biomechanics and physical activity from study participants outside the laboratory and during daily life.
+Wearable inertial measurement units and electromyography sensors are available for data collection within or outside the laboratory.

 Portable motion capture “lab”